Clinical Psychologist | Dubai

 What do you see?

-The image at the top of the page can be viewed as a rabbit or a duck and illustrates that what we apprehend is not always entirely accurate - alternate perspectives are possible.
-This does not mean that anxiety can simply be overcome by visualising a state of tranquility; this is too simplistic.
+The image at the top of the page can be viewed as a rabbit or a duck and illustrates that what we apprehend is not always entirely accurate - alternate viewpoints exist.

-To stay with the example of anxiety, the rabbit/duck image illustrates that we do not always fully grasp the various factors underlying an anxious state.
+The rabbit/duck image illustrates that we do not always fully grasp the various factors underlying our mental health.
 For example, we might seek anxiety treatment with a clinical psychologist in the United Arab Emirates following relationship difficulties.
-After examining the manifest symptoms of anxiety, the therapist will also probe beneath the surface of the symptoms to identify less visible factors contributing to the distressed state of mental health.
+After examining the symptoms of anxiety, the therapist will also probe beneath the surface of the symptoms to identify less visible factors contributing to the distressed state of mental health.
 For example, the anxiety may also point to an insecurity regarding personal value, issues with trust, or a fear of abandonment.

-The question then becomes less about anxiety treatment and more about improving self-esteem, trust, and managing abandonment fears.
+Using above example, therapy becomes less about anxiety treatment and more about improving self-worth, trust, and managing abandonment fears.
 Symptoms should not always be taken at face value.
 They often communicate less visible aspects of ourselves.
 Living as an expat is a time limited experience and offers a moment to stop and examine our mental health with a clinical psychologist in Dubai.

 Is there something wrong with me?